ThomasDev-de/bs-calendar/README.md

 The calendar provides a wide range of configuration options to customize its behavior and appearance.
 While there are many options available, you don’t need to configure them all—the default values are already set for common use cases.
-Simply adjust the options as needed to better fit your specific requirements.
+Adjust the options as needed to better fit your specific requirements.
 Below is a detailed overview of all available options, including their types, default values, and descriptions.

 | **Option**        | **Type**                         | **Default Value**                  | **Description**                                                                                                                                                                                                                                 |